kc11381/Sample-web-crawler-for-T20-match-schedule-using-Scrapy-framework/README.md

      It gives the information on date, time, match and venue for a match.

 To run:
-     To run this program (from here) do:
+     To run this program (from T20Schedule root folder) do:

      1. cd T20Schedule/spiders
      2. scrapy crawl T20Spider